-As of December 31, 2020, the Group's cash and cash equivalents amounted to approximately RMB27.4 million which is mainly funded from the net cash flows generated from operating activities.
-The cash and cash equivalents as at December 31, 2020 denominated in RMB, HK\$ and US\$ amounted to approximately RMB24.4 million, approximately HK\$1.1 million and approximately US\$0.3 million, respectively.
-As at December 31, 2020, the Group did not have any bank borrowings (December 31, 2019: nil).
+As of December 31, 2021, the Group's cash and cash equivalents amounted to approximately RMB328.7 million which is mainly funded from the net cash flows generated from operating activities (e.g. collection of accounts receivables) and redemption of the wealth management and IPO proceeds.
+As at December 31, 2021, the Group did not have bank borrowings (December 31, 2020: Nil).
 The Group monitors and maintains cash and cash equivalents to a level that management believes to be sufficient to meet the Group's operating needs.